SAP-archive/pair-distribution-app/README.md

 cp deploy/application.properties.template deploy/application.properties
 cp deploy/manifest.yml.template deploy/manifest.yml
 ```
 Replace all place holders `<...>` inside.
 Trello credentials for your account can be generated [here](https://developers.trello.com/get-started/start-building#authenticate).
+You will need also the Id of your trello board.
+Use the sandbox provided by trello available [here](https://developers.trello.com/sandbox) to get it.
+With your API key you can executed samples in the sandbox.
+Execute the `Get Boards` sample to find out the Id of your board.

 After that the application can be deployed by executing the `deploy.sh`.
 This script will build the application and deploy to your CF account.
 You must be logged in with the CF CLI.

 ## Prepare trello account
 * create a list called `Devs`.
 This list should have a card called `Devs` and members of this cards are all developers available for the day.
 Rotation app will use this information for pair generation.